dansimpson/chronos/README.md

 Modules
 -------
+* chronos-api - Timeseries processing and storage API
-* chronos-core - Scalable timeseries storage and retreival with hector
+* chronos-hector - Scalable timeseries storage and retreival with hector and cassandra
 * chronos-jackson - Storing timeseries objects as json
 * chronos-metrics - Storing timeseries as numeric values with some transformation utilities